 Check out my chamber group based here in DC.
-This fall, we're starting a residency at the Church of the Redeemer in Bethesda, MD, featuring a mix of new music by me and co-composer Bernard Vallandingham on each of our concerts, along with music from a specific era.
+Fall of 2020, we started a residency at the Church of the Redeemer in Bethesda, MD, featuring a mix of new music by me and co-composer Bernard Vallandingham on each of our concerts, along with music from a specific era.
 Our first album is out soon with my first string quartet on it.

 In May of 2016 I played one of my piano pieces for Yo-Yo Ma and just like that he recommended me to the San Francisco Symphony for a commission!
 My first string quartet, borrowing dombra themes from Kazakhstan, premiered in San Francisco in February with members of the San Francisco Symphony.
 In November 2017 the Symphony asked me to orchestrate the piece for their SoundBox concert series (see photos below!).